Central Credit Register

 The CCR does not register consumer loans of natural persons, mortgage loans of natural persons, clients' guarantee commitments or data on deposit accounts (current accounts with no overdraft facility, savings accounts, term accounts).
 For information on the credit commitments of natural persons (private individuals), please contact the Bank Register of Client Information (external link).

-The Czech National Bank is the guarantor for the project and for the further development of the CCR system.
-The project was implemented in close cooperation with the Czech Banking Association.
+The Czech National Bank is the guarantor for the projects and for the further development of the CCR system.
+The projects were implemented in close cooperation with the Czech Banking Association.
 The comments of individual banks were also taken into consideration.
-The CCR application meets strict requirements in the data security area.
+As part of the latest project (2025), the original CCR data collection layer was discontinued and replaced by data collection from AnaCredit and RIAD.

 CCR participants

 CCR participants are all the banks and branches of foreign banks carrying on business in the Czech Republic, as well as other persons where so provided in a special legislative act.
-CCR participants are required to update the CCR database on a monthly basis.
+CCR participants are required to update the CCR database on a monthly basis by reporting to the AnaCredit / RIAD.
 Each of the participants has access to the information in the system, as does the Czech National Bank as the CCR operator.

 Extracts from the CCR